docker/compose/docs/reference/compose.md

 ### Set up environment variables

-You can set environment variables for various docker-compose options, including the `-f`, `-p` and `--profiles` flags.
+You can set environment variables for various docker compose options, including the `-f`, `-p` and `--profiles` flags.

 Setting the `COMPOSE_FILE` environment variable is equivalent to passing the `-f` flag, `COMPOSE_PROJECT_NAME` environment variable does the same for to the `-p` flag,